-BSc in Chemistry and Earth Sciences within the Natural Sciences programme (CFG0): 2023-2024
+BSc in Chemistry and Earth Sciences within the Natural Sciences programme (CFG0): 2024-2025

 Entry requirements: See the Essentials

 The current course structure is shown in the table below that consists of modules which must be studied in the appropriate year - click on the module code for the current module content.
 After Year 1, students focus solely on studying Chemistry and Earth Sciences.
 If students don't wish to take a particular module or include a third subject then it may be possible take up the option of the more flexible "BSc in Natural Sciences degree.
 The subjects in which modules have been taken successfully in the final two years are as follows: Chemistry and Earth Sciences".
-As the rules below permit, students may take up to 80 credits in one subject and no less than 40 credits in the other subject and always take precisely 120 credits in one year.
+As the rules in each year permit, students may take up to 80 credits in one subject and no less than 40 credits in the other subject and always take precisely 120 credits in one year.
 UCAS applicants are invited to use the app to discover the key modules to self-build a degree

 Year 1